InnoGuard/InnoGuard/README.md

 *APIs Installation*:

 - To get your **Google API Key**, [click here.](https://developers.google.com/maps/documentation/maps-static/get-api-key)
+  - Make sure to enable the relevant APIs:
+    - Safe Browsing API (Legacy)
+    - Safe Browsing API
+    - Safebrowsing Realtime API
+    - Google Cloud APIs
+    - Cloud Vision API
+    - Cloud Speech-to-Text API
+    - Cloud Natural Language API
+    - Cloud Video Intelligence API (to be used soon...)

+- For Google Speech to Text API, a few extra steps are needed, [click here, navigate to the "Setting up authentication header"](https://cloud.google.com/speech-to-text/docs/libraries) and follow the steps.
+  - Secure your downloaded json file in your computer.
+The path to this json file will be needed for the config setup later on.

 - To get your **Tisane API Key**, [create an account by clicking here.](https://tisane.ai/signup/)
   - Then go to **API** or **[https://dev.tisane.ai/developer](https://dev.tisane.ai/developer)** to get your primary and secondary Tisane API keys.